NEU-Libraries/drs-toolkit-wp-plugin/README.md

     rm -rf twentythirteen
   ```

 9. Go to /wp-admin/plugins.php in your browser.
-Install dependent plugins: Relevanssi
+Install dependent plugins: Relevanssi, Page Builder by SiteOrigin, and Black Studio TinyMCE Widget and active them.

 10. Go to /wp-admin/plugins.php in your browser.
 Activate DRS Toolkit Plugin